-I am Director of Study for part one in Art and co-ordinate the teaching on the first year Fine Art studio practice course.
+I am LICA Associate Director for Marketing and Outreach, leading departmental outreach activity with schools and colleges across the region.
 I teach drawing sculpture and installation on the 2nd and 3rd year studio practice modules.
 I also supervise the studio practice of postgraduates in Fine Art working in 3D or those working across drawing and sculpture.
+I was Director of Study for part one in Art from 2010-2015 leading the teaching on the first year Fine Art studio practice course.

 My research is practice based, undertaken primarily through studio work.
 An ongoing concern is in probing the complex cultural, social, material and visual value of delicacy to find ways to analyse, interpret and represent the fugitive or visually elusive.
 On a formal level, this practice is typically characterised by a cross-fertilization of spatial and sculptural languages, processes and materials with those of drawing.